 We are lucky to have a wealth of online resources which facilitate group work in an online environment.
 Use platforms such as Google Calendar and Google Docs to plan and organise work.
 Cloud share documents allow you to easily see who what work has been done and how the overall project is progressing.
 Zoom and Google Hangouts are both great for online meetings.

 Regular communication is critical in group work, regardless of whether you are working exclusively online or not.
-Since you won’t be able to catch up with your group after class at uni it is important to find new channels for communication.
+Since you may not be able to catch up with your group after class at uni it is important to find new channels for communication.
 Make a group chat, schedule in Zoom meetings, and keep your team-mates informed on how you are tracking.

 Check-in with each other